-3.15 Temporary Closures
+3.17 Temporary Closures

 - A. The roofing installation must be made watertight at the end of each day's activity to prevent water infiltration into the completed roofing system installation. - B. Complete all flashings and terminations as the roofing installation progresses. - C. At the edge of the completed roofing system installation, extend the roofing membrane a minimum of 6" (152 mm) beyond the edge.
-Seal the roofing membrane to the surrounding deck or substrate surface with hot asphalt or foam sealant. - D. Remove all temporary night seal materials prior to continuing with the roof installation and dispose of properly.
+Seal the roofing membrane to the surrounding deck or substrate surface with hot asphalt or foam sealant. - D. Remove, and properly dispose of, all temporary night seal materials prior to continuing with the roof installation.